Designs via Free Probability: Notions and notations

 where $\beta = (j_1, \dots, j_\beta)$ denotes the element of a block of the non-crossing partition $\pi$, with $|\beta|$ numbers of elements.
 See Fig.\ref{fig:free-cumulants} for a graphical illustration.

-Note that the formula above can indeed shall be used as a recursive definition of $\kappa_n$ since all the other terms in Eq.~\eqref{eq_free_cumu_def} are defined by imposing that the same definition holds for $n-1$.
+Note that the formula above shall indeed be used as a recursive definition of $\kappa_n$ since all the other terms in Eq.~\eqref{eq_free_cumu_def} are defined by imposing that the same definition holds for $n-1$.
 For example, in the simple case where $A_{i}=A$, the $\kappa_n$ for $n\leq4$ is given by

 Let us stress that the definition of free cumulants depends on the expectation value $\braket{\bullet}_{\mathcal E}$, which in the case of random matrices involves an average over the ensemble.
 Before proceeding, we point out that, if the sum in Eq.~\eqref{eq_free_cumu_def} were to run over all partitions, both crossing and non-crossing, then we would recover the standard definition of cumulants.
 As a consequence of this, standard cumulants and free cumulants coincide for $n<3$, as all partitions are non-crossing in this case.